asumagic/asllvm/README.md

 Extra dependencies (`{fmt}` and `Catch2`) will be fetched automatically using `hunter`.

-## Example
+## Usage

-An example is available in the `samples/simple` directory. asllvm registers using AngelScript's JIT interface and should be straightforward to get working.
+There is currently no simple usage example, but you can check [`tests/common.cpp`](tests/common.cpp) to get an idea.
+You have to register the JIT as usual.
+In its current state (this should be changed later on), you *need* to call `JitInterface::BuildModules` before any script call.